 Budva, Montenegro © Igycg

-The most popular area for tourism is the narrow coastal section, which stretches from Igalo in the west to the Bojana river mouth in the east, indented by numerous verdant fjords, and washed by the azure blue Adriatic Sea.
-The resort area known as the Budva Riviera offers sandy beaches and balmy summer days.
-Across the Dinarian Mountains is the central plain, where the capital, Podgorica, swelters through baking hot summers and the scenic Skadar Lake region offers a tranquil retreat.
-The north of Montenegro is dominated by mountains, where rivers have carved spectacular canyons through the tall forests and in winter the ski resorts of Zabljak and Kolasin provide snowy fun.
+The most popular area for tourism is the narrow coastal section, which stretches from Igalo in the west to the Bojana river mouth in the east, indented by numerous fjords, and washed by the Adriatic Sea.
+Across the Dinarian Mountains is the central plain, where the capital, Podgorica, swelters through hot summers and the scenic Skadar Lake region offers a retreat.
+The north of Montenegro is dominated by mountains, where rivers have carved spectacular canyons through the forests.
+Winter in this region is particularly attractive, with the ski resorts of Zabljak and Kolasin.
 There are also two national parks in this area, which draw keen eco-tourists.